-91 Ibid Article 2.3.
+12 Ibid Article 2.3.

-92 Each coastal State is obliged to set up an MAS under IMO Assembly, 23rd Session, Resolution A 950(23) Maritime Assistance Services (MAS) adopted on 5 December 2003 which was adopted at the same time as the IMO Guidelines.
+Each coastal State is obliged to set up an MAS under IMO Assembly, 23rd Session, Resolution A 950(23) Maritime Assistance Services (MAS) adopted on 5 December 2003 which was adopted at the same time as the IMO Guidelines.

-93 IMO Guidelines Articles 2.4, 2.5.
+14 IMO Guidelines Articles 2.4, 2.5.

-94 Ibid Article 2.7.
+15 Ibid Article 2.7.

-95 Aldo Chircop, "Living with Ships in Distress - A New IMO Decision-Making Framework for the Requesting and Granting of Refuge" (2004) 3 World Maritime University Journal of Maritime Affairs 31, 39.
+16 Aldo Chircop, "Living with Ships in Distress - A New IMO Decision-Making Framework for the Requesting and Granting of Refuge" (2004) 3 World Maritime University Journal of Maritime Affairs 31, 39.
+17 MO Critical and Article 2.4.

-97 IMO Guidelines Annex 2 paragraph 2.1.
+18 IMO Guidelines Annex 2 paragraph 2.1.

-of pollution on designated environmental areas, fisheries, mariculture and tourism and the availability of facilities such as reception facilities and pollution combating equipment.98 The natural conditions include the prevailing weather and tides, the bathymetry, navigational characteristics and operational conditions, particularly where the potential place of refuge is a port.99
+availability of facilities such as reception facilities and pollution combating equipment.19 The natural conditions include the prevailing weather and tides, the bathymetry, navigational characteristics and operational conditions, particularly where the potential place of refuge is a port.20

-In addition, an assessment should be made of the availability of suitable equipment, the availability of evacuation facilities and international cooperation and, above all, a competent MAS.100 In relation to the MAS, difficulties could occur in States where there are multiple jurisdictions and it is necessary for a central MAS be established in such instances to avoid any confusion or failure of communication.101
+In addition, an assessment should be made of the availability of suitable equipment, the availability of evacuation facilities and international cooperation and, above all, a competent MAS.21 In relation to the MAS, difficulties could occur in States where there are multiple jurisdictions and it is necessary for a central MAS be established in such instances to avoid any confusion or failure of communication.22

-Finally, the possible consequences of various possible actions on the safety of personnel and local populations and risks associated with pollution, fire and explosion on the potential place of refuge should be taken into account.102 There is no requirement either under international law103 or under the IMO Guidelines for the identified places of refuge to be published.104 The prevailing view is that as each request for a place of refuge involves different considerations, a case-by-case treatment was preferable to a system of pre-designation.105 When a request for a place of refuge is received by a coastal State, consideration must be given as to whether or not to grant the request.
+Finally, the possible consequences of various possible actions on the safety of personnel and local populations and risks associated with pollution, fire and explosion on the potential place of refuge should be taken into account.23 There is no requirement either under international law24 or under the IMO Guidelines for the identified places of refuge to be published.25 The prevailing view is that as each request for a place of refuge involves different considerations, a case-by-case treatment was preferable to a system of pre-designation.26 When a request for a place of refuge is received by a coastal State, consideration must be given as to whether or not to grant the request.
 Paragraph 3.9 of the IMO Guidelines sets out case specific factors that should be taken into account when assessing the request.
-The factors used in relation to specific places of refuge, which should have been carried out by the coastal State beforehand, should also be used in the assessment.106 While not designed to be exhaustive, the factors listed in paragraph 3.9 indicate the types of factors that would apply to most situations.
-These include the condition of the ship at the time of the request and its potential to change; the type and condition of cargo carried; whether or not the master and crew or salvors are still on board and, if so, their condition; whether a salvage agreement has been entered into; the distance to a potential place of refuge; whether the ship is insured and if so, the details of the insurance; the details of any financial security required; the requirements, if any, of the flag State.107 Many cases will be similar, no two cases are identical and the assessment factors for each case vary.
+The factors used in relation to specific places of refuge, which should have been carried out by the coastal State beforehand, should also be used in the assessment.27 While not designed to be exhaustive, the factors listed in paragraph 3.9 indicate the types of factors that would apply to most situations.
+These include the condition of the ship at the time of the request and its potential to change; the type and condition of cargo carried; whether or not the master and crew or salvors are still on board and, if so, their condition; whether a salvage agreement has been entered into; the distance to a potential place of refuge; whether the ship is insured and if so, the details of the insurance; the details of any financial security required; the requirements, if any, of the flag State.28 Many cases will be similar, no two cases are identical and the assessment factors for each case vary.